oneyanshi/csc521/python-quirk/README.md

 #python-quirk

->Note to self: PartialParser and PartialInterpreter need to be pushed and fix lexer.py
->Edit the README.md as you update the PartialParser.py and PartialInterpreter.py
->When worked on, the names will be changed
+>Note to self: PartialParser and PartialInterpreter need to be pushed and fix lexer.py/ Edit the README.md as you update the PartialParser.py and PartialInterpreter.py When worked on, the names will be changed

 ##How to Use:
 Please download/clone the repository onto your desktop or laptop.
 From there, ensure you